16arsal/ES-205-CEP-Project/README.md

 Feature engineering: creating new features that may be relevant for prediction.
 Linear Regression:
 Building a linear regression model to predict the closing price of a specific stock based on other features.
-Evaluating the model performance using metrics such as R-squared and mean squared error.
+We are evaluating the model performance using metrics such as R-squared and mean-squared error.
 Matrix Factorization:
 Applying matrix factorization techniques like Non-negative Matrix Factorization (NMF) to uncover hidden patterns and relationships within the stock data.
 Analyzing the identified factors and interpreting their meaning in the context of the stock market.
 Investment Analysis:
-Utilizing the insights gained from linear regression and matrix factorization to identify potential investment opportunities based on predicted stock performance.
+The insights gained from linear regression and matrix factorization are used to identify potential investment opportunities based on predicted stock performance.
 Software Tools:

 Python libraries: NumPy, Pandas, Scikit-learn, TensorFlow